evonnec/snowflake_aws_pipeline/README.md

 Your goal is to write a program that transfers data between a Snowflake database owned by the customer and an S3 bucket owned by their stakeholder.
 When transferring the data, please apply the following transformations to the source data:

 - Remove any fully blank rows
-- If there is a date column in the data, aggregate the full dataset to be monthly.
-For all non-numeric columns, leave those unaggregated, and you can SUM all numeric columns.
+- The customer wants to consume data at a monthly level of aggregation, so you should send an aggregated dataset using the existing columns.
+For all non-numeric columns, leave unaggregated, for numeric columns, use SUM aggregation.

 ### Outputs